faisalmemon/ios-crash-dump-analysis-book/README.md

 The automation scripts, since they are based on inferences from the desktop UI experience are tied to my own installation and setup of my desktop Mac so the automation scripts may not work without modification on your system.

+#### E-Book Tools

+I use the [Calibre](https://calibre-ebook.com/dist/osx) tool to convert MS Word documents into EPUB format files so I can then import them into Kindle Direct Publishing and iBooks Author.

+I tried various combinations but the MS Word format works best as an input source for Calibre.
+The output seen in iBook is impressive.
+The output seen in KDP is faulty - it shows the blue color everywhere.
+I need to fix that.

+I've tried various "official" E-book tools but Calibre seems the best: doesn't crash, it's automatic, the default results look great.

 ### Recommended Software

 Package | Purpose
 --|--
 Atom|Edits and understands markdown and can preview render it BibDesk | Eases the definition of Citations for the Biliography

+I am considering switching from Markdown to MultiMarkdown because it has some citations support.
+Then I will move off BibDesk.
+The tool works well sometimes, and other times it has problems producing a reference in the generated file.

+## Essential Mac Configuration

+#### Screenshots

+I have discovered the standard screenshot on Mac only does low resolution (screen resolution) images.
+Print books need to have higher resolution.

+I saw an answer at: https://apple.stackexchange.com/a/110206

 # Ignore this section